 Feedback will also be obtained through Looked After Children review forms and professionals working with the children will be expected to advocate on their behalf if necessary.

-During visits by the Responsible Individual and Director of Care services, children will be spoken to and asked for their views.
-These views will inform the Quality of Care Review.
+During visits by the Responsible Individual, children will be spoken to and asked for their views.
+These views will inform the Quality-of-Care Review.

 Data from the completion of end of placement, compliment, and complaint forms.